-- Stockholder voting generally.
-Each share of our common stock entitles the holder to one vote on all matters voted on at the annual meeting. - Proposal One: Election of Directors.
+• Stockholder voting generally.
+Each share of our common stock entitles the holder to one vote on all matters voted on at the annual meeting.

+- Proposal One: Election of Directors.
 Our directors will be elected by a majority of the votes cast by the holders of shares of our common stock entitled to vote at the annual meeting.
 There is no cumulative voting with respect to the election of directors. - Proposal Two: Ratification of the Appointment of Crowe LLP.
-Ratification of the appointment of Crowe LLP as our independent registered public accounting firm for 2021 requires the affirmative vote of a majority of shares present in person or represented by proxy at the meeting and entitled to vote at the annual meeting. - Proposal Three: Approval of the Amalgamated Financial Corp.
-Employee Stock Purchase Plan.
-Approval of the Amalgamated Financial Corp.
-Employee Stock Purchase Plan requires a majority of shares present in person or represented by proxy at the meeting and entitled to vote at the annual meeting. - Proposal Four: Approval, on an Advisory Basis, of the Compensation of Our Named Executive Officers.
+Ratification of the appointment of Crowe LLP as our independent registered public accounting firm for 2022 requires the affirmative vote of a majority of shares present in person or represented by proxy at the meeting and entitled to vote at the annual meeting. - Proposal Three: Approval, on an Advisory Basis, of the Compensation of Our Named Executive Officers.
 Approval, on an advisory, non-binding basis, of the compensation of our Named Executive Officers requires the affirmative vote of a majority of shares present in person or represented by proxy at the meeting and entitled to vote at the annual meeting.